PingAuthorize

 Steps

-1. Locate the backup .zip file that you want to restore.
+1. Locate the backup .zip archive that you want to restore.

 The location should be a directory specified using the PING_H2_BACKUP_DIR environment variable, as mentioned in Policy database backups.

-2. Extract the .zip file to the database location that you will specify using the PING_H2_FILE environment variable when you start the Docker container.
+2. Extract the .zip archive to the database location that you’ll specify using the PING_H2_FILE environment variable when you start the Docker container.

 3. Start the Policy Editor Docker container with a mounted volume that has the extracted backup file and use PING_H2_FILE to specify that backup file in the container file system.